-During your stay in Borgo Vecchio or at Langhe Country House, situated in Neive, nelle Langhe, in the district of Cuneo, Piemonte, you can visit the beautiful villages of the Langhe among towers, castles & churches in Piemonte.
+During your stay in Borgo Vecchio, Langhe Country House, and Dimora Cortese, in Neive, nelle Langhe, in the district of Cuneo, Piemonte, you can visit the beautiful villages of the Langhe among towers, castles & churches in Piemonte.

 Torre dell’ Orologio